selgik/Automation-project/README.md

   - (4) open necessary websites: pre-set websites will be opened in one window
   - (5) send MSG to set phone number: message will be sent 1 min before clock-out.
   - (6) open app to clock out: user records their shift ending time
-- button-to-start/pyscript.py:
-  - by opening the script, user will have buttons to choose
-  - (1) Clock Reminder: by clicking this button, timer (preset ex.
-9h) will start
-  - (2) Lunch Reminder: by clicking this button, timer (preset ex.
-1h) will start
-  - (3) Web Opener: by clicking this button, pre-set websites will be opened in one window
-- button-to-start/pyscriptv2.py:
-  - by opening the script, user will have buttons to choose
-  - (1) Your Clock Time: user types in their shirt start time (in HH:MM format)
-  - (2) Your Lunch Time: user types in the minutes they took for lunch (in MM format)
-  - (3) Set Alarm: by clicking this button, user will get alert when to clock-out *notification will pop up after shirt start time + lunch time + 8h*
-  - (4) Open URL: by clicking this button, pre-set websites will be opened in one window
-  - (5) Instructions: by clicking this button, user will see another window containing texts with Next button

 ## Part3: Converting Scripts Into Executable App For Distribution
 - I want to share this wonderful tool to my friends so that we can save time together!